BetExChange/Client/README.md

 #### Prerequisites:
 - User must be logged in.
 - At least one product should exist.
-- User must be on the product details page of a listing.
+- User must be on the product details page of a position.

 #### Requirements:
 - When the user clicks "Add position" and enters a valid minimum price, number of pieces and expiration date, a new position is added.